DSC-SPIDAL/E599-high-performance-big-data/spring-2019/9/code/README.md

 $ Pip install –upgrade tensorflow
 $ Pip3 install –upgrade tensorflow

-Upload the tensorforest code and run.
+Upload the tensorforest code, set and tune the parameters in the code and run.